-We wanted to cook something special for Ganapati.
-So, with 's recipe handy, M made Goad Appams – a traditional konkani sweet ball.
-Appams are generally made during festivals, though not necessarily for Ganapati, when the variant modaks are the preferred sweets.
-The recipe was perfect and the appams delicious!
-Thank you .
+For Ganapati, M made Goad Appams, a traditional konkani sweet ball generally made during utsav (Hindu festivals), though not necessarily for Ganapati, when the variant modaks are the preferred sweets.
+The appams (sing. appo ), came out perfect.

 Ingredients

-Note: You need an appae kaili.
-Looks like a circular muffin pan, made of heavy cast iron with semi-circular cavities the size of ice-cream scoops.
+You need an appae kaili.
+A circular muffin pan, made of heavy cast iron with semi-circular cavities the size of ice-cream scoops.
 The kaili (pan) is heated on a regular stove top.
 If push-comes-to-shove, you could use a muffin tray in the oven for 20 min at 375 deg C.

-- 1 cup wheat flour (currently using Sujatha brand wheat flour – stylized as authentic chakki atta.)
+- 1 cup wheat flour (Sujatha brand wheat flour – chakki atta)

-- About 3/4 cup jaggery (lumpy brown sugar, before any refining or crystallization steps)
+- ~ 3/4 cup jaggery (lumpy brown sugar, before refining or crystallization)

 - 1 tbsp tuup – homemade clarified butter (or use regular butter)